SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/pharo.md

 The general process is summarised by the following steps:

 1. Download the latest version (this is important since I will make sure that you do not have to resync your fork).
-1. Use repair (it will fetch some commits and make sure that your local repository is in sync the remotes).
+1. Use repair (it will fetch some commits and make sure that your local repository is in sync with the remotes).
-1. Use repair (and create a branch let us called Bottom-123 that will point to the commits of your image).
+1. Use repair (and create a branch -- let us called it Bottom-123 -- that will point to the commits of your image).
 1. Create a new branch for the issue you want to work on.
 1. Code, then commit, then push to YOUR fork
 1. Issue a PullRequest from your fork to Pharo